smartdevicelink/sdl_core_guides/docs/Best Practice Documents/5. SDL App Interruption/index.md

 In the TOYOTA specification, the HU closes the displayed ScrollableMessage screen and displays the APT screen.

 |||
-**Figure1.** Sequence of ATP interruption while the scrollableMessage screen is being displayed
+**Figure1.** Sequence of APT interruption while the ScrollableMessage screen is being displayed
 ![figure1.atp_interruption.png](./assets/figure1.atp_interruption.png)
 |||